vlad-byte-cell/An-Independent-Quantum-Project/README.md

 Just for reference, this simplification alters the probabilities above, a bit:

 <img src="demoSimplified_histogram.png" width="300" alt="the corresponding histogram">
-It's easy to see that, there is no signaling in any of the two circuits.
+It's easy to see that, there is no signaling in any of the two circuits, as we run into the following no-go-tradeoff: the idea tries to achieve the same result with this circuit:

 However, the shared structure of these circuits has an interesting feature that we will soon take a closer look at.
 For now, let's look for the corresponding CNOT decomposition that makes the full use of it:

 ![The CNOT's visualisation as a quantum circuit](CNOT_QuantumCircuit.svg) What's special about the decomposition, it does not make use of a sequence of the two following equalities to provide the complete CNOT-matrix (up to the global phase):